It is recommended that all women aged 18 and over attend their GP every 2 years for a Women’s Health Check.

 It is recommended that a thirty minute consultation is booked so that several checks and discussions can be done.

-This test involves taking a small sample of cells from the cervix to be tested for cell changes.
-While a little uncomfortable, the pap test is quick and simple, and allows for the detection of cell changes which can then be treated.
-All women who have ever been sexually active in their lifetimes need to have regular pap tests, even if they are no longer sexually active.
-Women are generally screened from the ages of 18 through to age 70.
+This test involves taking a small sample of cells from the cervix to be screened for certain strains of the human papiloma virus (HPV) that can lead to abnormal cell changes.
+While a little uncomfortable, the test is quick and simple, and allows for the detection of the virus which can then be monitored or treated if required.
+All women who have ever been sexually active in their lifetimes need to have regular cervical cancer screening, even if they are no longer sexually active.
+Women are generally screened from the ages of 25 through to age 75.

 During a Women’s Health Check, a breast examination is also conducted.
 Once women turn 50 years of age, mammogram screening is also arranged at this time.